IT21376290/24-25J-200/README.md

+# Multi-Platform (Web/Mobile) Tourism Application
-- Our Group Members
+## Our Group Members

-IT21376290 -Shiwanthika D.N.H.
+- IT21376290 -Shiwanthika D.N.H

-IT21321368 - Samarasinghe.V.R
+- IT21321368 - Samarasinghe.V.R

-IT21285042 - Ranasinghe R.C.C
+- IT21285042 - Ranasinghe R.C.C

-IT21210174 - Tharushi Lakshika V.G
+- IT21210174 - Tharushi Lakshika V.G

-- SYSTEM DIAGRAM
+## Key Features
+**AI Landmark Detection**

+This uses custom AI models and the Google Vision API to provide instant, comprehensive information about landmarks via a smartphone camera.
+Tourists receive historical context, cultural significance, and user reviews, promoting authentic exploration and the discovery of hidden gems.

+**Personalized Travel Assistance**

+This offer highly personalized travel recommendations based on individual user preferences, budget, and time constraints.
+It generates customized itineraries, provides up-to-date information (routes), and interacts with users to understand their specific needs.

+**VR Tour Feature (Realistic Previews of Destinations)**

+VR feature lets traveler take virtual tours using Google VR SDK.
+The traveler can explore destinations in Sri Lanka with 360 view and high quality images, which helps to traveler plan better and know what to expect.

+**Local Cuisine Recipe Hub**

+Our recipe hub offers a vast collection of Sri Lankan recipes.
+Travelers can recreate their favorite dishes from their travels right at their destination.
+The detailed guides, pictures, and tips make cooking fun and easy, adding a tasty twist to the travel experience.

+## Architecture Diagram.

-Drive link form the system diagram - https://drive.google.com/file/d/1MWgs3j4pYltdI7GYlXx7I5c343xLJev5/view?usp=sharing
+Drive link to the architecture diagram. - https://drive.google.com/file/d/1MWgs3j4pYltdI7GYlXx7I5c343xLJev5/view?usp=sharing

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).